NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 As with regular zones, primary and secondary nameservers for a catalog zone may be operated by different administrators.
-The secondary nameservers may be configured as catalog consumer to synchronize catalog zones from the primary, but the primary's administrators may not have any administrative access to the secondaries.
+The secondary nameservers may be configured as a catalog consumer to synchronize catalog zones from the primary, but the primary's administrators may not have any administrative access to the secondaries.

 Administrative control over what zones are served from the configured name servers shifts completely from the server operator (consumer) to the "owner" (producer) of the catalog zone content.

-With migration of member zones between catalogs using the `coo` property, it is possible for the owner of the target catalog (i.e. `$NEWCATZ`) to take over all associated state with the zone from the original owner (i.e. `$OLDCATZ`) by maintaining the same member node label (i.e. `<unique-N>`).
+With migration of member zones between catalogs using the `coo` property, it is possible for the owner of the target catalog (i.e. `$NEWCATZ`) to take over all associated states with the zone from the original owner (i.e. `$OLDCATZ`) by maintaining the same member node label (i.e. `<unique-N>`).
 To prevent the takeover of the zone associated state, the original owner has to enforce a zone state reset by changing the member node label (see (#zonereset)) before or simultaneously with adding the `coo` property.

 # Acknowledgements